 Ateneo de Manila, in solidarity with the Philippine Jesuit Province's Renewed Province Plan’ for 2021-2024, joins its mission partners, communities, and institutions, to present their collective response to the wrath caused by the COVID-19 pandemic and the threat of creeping authoritarianism.
 The five thrusts of the Province, also dubbed "Our Five Loaves" are:

-This coincides with the twin celebrations of the fifth centenary of Christianity in the Philippines and St. Ignatius of Loyola’s conversion.
+This coincides with the fifth centenary anniversary of Christianity in the Philippines and the global Jesuit celebration of the 500th year since the conversion of St. Ignatius of Loyola.

 On April 14, HS batch 95 alumni donated P200K to the SHS scholarship fund.
 The scholarship program has been running for 3 years and presently supports 4 scholars.
 These are graduates of SHS who are financially challenged to continue their college education.
 It costs about $2000 per year per scholar to support them.
 Last year, they donated 4 laptop computers to enable access to learning from home.
 They also provide funds for internet connection.
 These are typical profiles of their scholars: a) Mom is a public school teacher and dad is retired; b) Mom is a house helper and separated from the husband; c) Dad is an electrician at SHS but hardly working now and Mom is stay at home; d) Dad is a taho vendor and Mom is stay at home.
 Every year they add 1-2 scholars and the college students can choose 4 or 5 year courses.
 This is supported by donations from alumni.
 Info from Jefferson Tio, Executive Director, SHS Ateneo De Cebu Alumni Association.